rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 An additional use case that came up during the discussion was to combine this with [artifact dependencies](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#artifact-dependencies) so you could have build scripts that were full packages that didn't require the overhead of publishing a full workspace.

-This would create a footgun when it comes to workspaces.
+Nested packages would create a footgun when it comes to workspaces.
 If you have a nested package that is a [public dependency](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#public-dependency) of multiple workspace members, you could start passing types between the packages.
 This will work locally because they all use the same instance of the nested package as a dependency.
 When you publish, each package will have its own instance of the nested package and the types will become incompatible.

-In general, there was unease that this could encourage people to vendor dependencies more often in a way that is less traceable and allows the code to drift in uncontrolled ways while we want to have the workflow encourage people to work directly with upstream.
+In general, there was unease that nested packages could encourage people to vendor dependencies more often in a way that is less traceable and allows the code to drift in uncontrolled ways while we want to have the workflow encourage people to work directly with upstream.

 As a side note, during the discussion, the idea came up for a new `pub(scope)` to allow access to private APIs within a [namespace](https://rust-lang.github.io/rfcs/3243-packages-as-optional-namespaces.html#motivation).

 #### Workspace inheritance of deps

-[LukeMathWalker](https://github.com/LukeMathWalker) recently announced [cargo autoinherit](https://mainmatter.com/blog/2024/03/18/cargo-autoinherit/) which will consolidate all of your dependency sources to
+[LukeMathWalker](https://github.com/LukeMathWalker) recently announced [cargo autoinherit](https://mainmatter.com/blog/2024/03/18/cargo-autoinherit/) which will consolidate your dependencies of workspace members sources to
 [`[workspace.dependencies]`](https://doc.rust-lang.org/cargo/reference/workspaces.html#the-dependencies-table).

 While discussing the announcement, a [footgun came up with regards to `default-features`](https://www.reddit.com/r/rust/comments/1bjdnne/cargoautoinherit_dry_up_your_workspace/kvr6iq1/).
 If you set `default-features = true` in the workspace dependencies then `default-features = false` in your package dependencies is ignored
 ([#12162](https://github.com/rust-lang/cargo/issues/12162)).
-This might not be too bad except `default-features = true` is the default when you say `dep = "1.0"`.
+This might not be too bad except `default-features = true` is the default including when using the `dep = "1.0"` syntax.
-You'd then have to explicitly re-enable `default-features when needed`
+You'd then have to explicitly re-enable `default-features` when needed, for example:

-For example:
 ```toml
 [workspace.dependencies]
 foo = { version = "1.0", default-features = false }